vansiapritish17-sudo/distortion-aware-object-localization/README.md

 nonlinear camera distortion.

-Each image is rendered from a canonical 256×256 scene containing six fixed object slots and a 6×6 calibration dot grid, then warped by an imaging model whose parameters are redrawn for every image.
+Each image is rendered from a canonical 256×256 scene containing six fixed object slots and a sparse calibration pattern, then warped by an imaging model whose parameters are redrawn for every image.
 The released images are the warped ones; the labels are the canonical, pre-warp bounding boxes.